gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 ## What changed?

-In Gatsby V1, layouts were a special kind of component that automagically wrapped generated templates.
+In Gatsby V1, layouts were a special kind of component that automagically wrapped generated page components.
 They were stored in `src/layouts/`, and received a prop called `children` that needed to be executed as a function.

 ### How it works in Gatsby V1